 The idea of deterrents that serve no functional purpose is not new.
 Some people may hang signs that imply the presence of a surveillance security camera system when they don’t have one.
 A homeowner might choose to hang a “beware of dog” sign when they don’t own a dog.
 In essence, you are hoping that you can trick criminals into believing that your property is more secure than it really is.

+Do fake security cameras work? it is critical to remember that fake security cameras are different from the original ones.
+Not only can skilled and experienced thieves tell the difference between real and fake alarm cameras, but you should also keep in mind that you will not have any surveillance footage if something happens in your home or business.
 With more homeowners and small business owners starting to ask if they can get by with installing fake cameras, we would like to take a closer look at this idea.

 The Benefits of Fake Security Cameras